HashShin/hashcode/README.md

    * Platform type
    * Payment methods
    * Cart and checkout functionality
-3. Results are saved in organized output files.
+3. Results are saved to organized output files.

 ## Features

 * Multi-threaded scanning
 * Platform and payment detection
 * Automatic retries on failures
-* Resume scanning from last progress
+* Resume from last progress